-4. Disagreement between a reference character as used in the description and on the draw-The character may be corrected in the description but only when the Examiner is certain of the propriety of the change.
-5. Entry of "now Patent No. \\\\" to identify a patent which has been granted on a U.S. application referred to by Serial No. in the specification.
+4. Disagreement between a reference character as used in the description and on the drawing.
+The character may be corrected in the description but only when the Examiner is certain of the propriety of the change.
+5. Entry of "now Patent No. " to identify a patent which has been granted on a U.S. application referred to by Serial No. in the specification.

-6. Other obvious minor grammatical errors such as misplaced or omitted commas, improper parentheses, quotation marks, etc. 7.
-Obvious informalities in the application, other than the ones noted above, or of purely grammatical nature.
+6. Other obvious minor grammatical errors such as misplaced or omitted commas, improper parentheses, quotation marks, etc.

+7. Obvious informalities in the application, other than the ones noted above, or of purely grammatical nature.

 The fact that applicant is entitled under 35 U.S.C.
 120 to an earlier U.S. effective filing date is sometimes overlooked.
-To minimize this possibility, the statement that, "This is a division (continuation, continuation-in-part) of Application Serial No. \\\\, filed \\\\\. should appear as the first sentence after the abstract except in the case of design applications where it should appear as set forth in Sec.
+To minimize this possibility, the statement that, "This is a division (continuation, continuation-in-part) of Application Serial No. , filed . should appear as the first sentence after the abstract except in the case of design applications where it should appear as set forth in Sec.
 1503.01.
 Any such statements appearing elsewhere in the specification should be relocated.
-(The clerk indicates the change for the printer in the appropriate margin and applicant is notified of the change by an Examiner's Amendment.)
-Other obvious informalities in the application may be corrected by the Examiner, but such corrections must be in the form of an amendment, approved and signed by the Primary Examiner, placed in the file, and made a part of the record.
-A copy of the amendment is sent to the applicant.
-The changes specified in the amendment are entered by the clerk in the regular way.
+The clerk indicates the change for the printer in the appropriate margin when checking new applications for matters of form.

+Other obvious informalities in the application may be corrected by the Examiner, but such corrections must be by a formal Examiner's Amendment, signed by the Primary Examiner, placed in the file, and a copy sent to the applicant.
+The changes specified in the amendment are entered by the clerk in the regular wav.

-The amendment or cancellation of claims by Examiner's Amendment is permitted when passing an application to issue where these changes have been authorized by applicant (or his representative) in a telephone or personal interview.
-The Examiner's Amendment should include a statement indicating that the changes were authorized, the date and type (personal or telephone) of interview, and with whom it was had.
+The amendment or cancellation of claims by formal Examiner's Amendment is permitted when passing an application to issue where these changes have been authorized by applicant (or his representative) in a telephone or personal interview.
+The Examiner's Amendment should indicate that the changes were authorized, the date and type (personal or telephone) of interview, and with whom it was

 A change in the abstract may be made by Examiner's Amendment.

+If the specification contains (1) statements attempting to restrict the use of the abstract, or (2) restrictive statements or express limitations relating to the scope of the invention claimed, or appearing to restrict interpretation of the claims, such statements shall be cancelled by Examiner's Amendment.

+Where a reference to the parent application in an otherwise allowable Rule 147 divisional case or streamlined continuation case has inadvertently been omitted by the applicant, the Examiner should insert the required reference by Examiner's Amendment (see 201.11).

 No other changes may be made by any person in any record of this office without the written approval of the Commissioner of Patents.

 References cited as being of interest by examiners when passing an application to issue will not be supplied to applicant.
-An Examiner's Amendment will be used to cite the references.
+The references will be cited as usual on form PO-892, a copy of which will be attached to Examiner's Amendment form POL-37.

 Where an application is ready for issue except for a slight defect in the drawing not involving change in structure, the Examiner will note in pencil on the drawing the addition or alteration to be made.
 He will also prepare an Examiner's Amendment indicating the changes made and send the drawing to the Draftsman for the required correction.

 See also 608.02(w).